 Bhumjaithai files B100m suit against Chuvit

-Party says whistleblower has hurt its chances, seeks injunction to bar him from final campaign rally
+Party says whistleblower hurting its chances, but court refuses to bar him from party rallies

 published : 11 May 2023 at 14:32